MicrosoftDocs/sdk-api/sdk-api-src/content/processenv/nf-processenv-getenvironmentvariablew.md

 ### -param lpBuffer [out, optional]

 A pointer to a buffer that receives the contents of the specified environment variable as a null-terminated string.
-An environment variable has a maximum size limit of 32,767 characters, including the null-terminating character.

 ### -param nSize [in]